 Unique to Cervical Spine

-- Nuchal ligament: A continuation of the supraspinous ligament.
-It attaches to the tips of the spinous processes from C1-C7, and also provides the proximal attachment for the rhomboids and trapezius.
+- Nuchal ligament – a continuation of the supraspinous ligament.
+It attaches to the tips of the spinous processes from C1-C7 and provides the proximal attachment for the rhomboids and trapezius.

 (Note: Some texts consider the interspinous ligament to be part of the nuchal ligament).

 The cervical spine has a close relationship with several neurovascular structures in the neck.